lukepearce/ten4-framework/readme.md

 	`php composer.phar install`

-- ensure that the `slim/cache/` directory can be written to by php scripts
+- create the `slim/cache/` directory and ensure that it can be written to by php scripts

 ### Files